Two Studies Could Link Sleep Apnea to Cancer

-Approximately 28 million Americans have sleep apnea, a disorder that causes a person to stop breathing for short periods during sleep.
+Approximately 28 million Americans have sleep apnea.
+This is a disorder that causes a person to stop breathing for short periods during sleep.
 In one of the studies, Dr. Miguel Angel Martinez-Garcia of La Fe University and Polytechnic Hospital in Spain said sleep apnea patients who use a CPAP breathing device might have less of a risk of cancer.

 The study that involved Martinez-Garcia and headed by the Spanish Sleep Network found that subjects whose oxygen levels dropped below 90 percent for up to 12 percent of their sleep time were 68 percent more likely to develop cancer than people whose oxygen levels remained normal throughout the night.

-Over a seven-year period, some 5,200 people were tracked.
-None of the people had been diagnosed with cancer at the beginning of the study.
+Over a seven-year period, this study tracked around 5,200 people.
+None of the people had cancer at the beginning of the study.
 Researchers used the hypoxemia index to discover how long during sleep a subject’s oxygen level dropped below the 90-percent threshold.

 The other study, conducted at the University of Wisconsin School of Medicine and Public Health found that the severity of a person’s breathing difficulties during sleep was tied to their likelihood of them dying of cancer.

-“Apnea” means “a pause in breathing.”
-Patients with sleep apnea can stop breathing for anywhere from a few seconds to more than a minute, and the pauses can happen as many as 30 times or more in an hour.
+“Apnea” means “a pause in breathing”.
+Patients with sleep apnea can stop breathing for a few seconds to more than a minute.
+The pauses can happen as many as 30 times or more in an hour.
 There are three forms of sleep apnea: central sleep apnea, constituting less than half of one percent of all cases; obstructive sleep apnea, which affects 84 percent of cases; and complex or mixed sleep apnea, which accounts for about 15 percent of cases.

 Often a spouse will be the one to notice his or her partner’s irregular breathing patterns.
 Snoring is another indicator that a person could have sleep apnea.
-Once a person believes he may have this disorder, his physician will perform extensive tests and most likely order a sleep study, which takes place in a clinic where the patient is monitored during sleep.
+Once a person believes he may have this disorder, their physician will perform extensive tests.
+Most likely, the doctor will order a sleep study.

 Dr. F. Javier Nieto, who talked about the results at the American Thoracic Society’s 2012 International Conference in San Francisco, headed the University of Wisconsin School of Medicine study.